 Whilst the underlying methodology of CWD or PS is proposed across the Modifications, these proposals also include additional charges/aspects that make up the overall charging framework for GB Transportation Charges.
 These include those charges for managing revenue recovery.
 These changes may be significant.
-(For further information regarding System Changes see Section 4.).
+(For further information regarding System Changes see Section 4.19).

 Definitions

-Table 1 gives a definition of terms used in these Modifications as an aid to the reader and to act a s glossary for this report.
+Table 1 gives a definition of terms used in these Modifications as an aid to the reader and to act as a glossary for this report.

 Table 1: Definitions used in the Modifications